 Have you tried making mosaics before?
 We used a unique art material for our clay mosaics- dyed pasta!
-We loved using the pasta to create all kinds of unique pictures and designs (and they make the perfect gift for Mother’s Day too)!
+We loved using the pasta to create all kinds of unique pictures and designs (and they make the perfect gift for Mother’s Day too).
+This sensory art project is perfect for all ages!

 Follow Buggy and Buddy on Facebook!